Title IX: Law ensured balanced cutbacks during pandemic

 East Carolina athletics director Jon Gilbert faced that difficult decision.

-The Pirates, an American Athletic Conference member, announced cuts to four programs – men’s and women’s swimming and diving, men’s and women’s tennis – in May 2020 while citing a $4.9 million budget deficit.
+The Pirates, an American Athletic Conference member, announced cuts to four programs —men’s and women’s swimming and diving, men’s and women’s tennis — in May 2020 while citing a $4.9 million budget deficit.
 The school later announced plans in January 2021 to restart the women’s programs while paying more than $189,000 in a settlement to avoid a gender-equity lawsuit.

 “Certainly Title IX is extremely important for all that it represents, and it certainly is a factor when you go down that path,” Gilbert said.